ChrisDrae/Projector/README.md

 </div>

-This is recreational rendering and sim project that runs on canvas in the browser.
+This is a recreational coding physics sim project that runs on canvas in the browser.

 To run the project for development with hot reloading run:
 ```